richardbarran/django-photologue/docs/pages/contributing.rst

 <https://www.transifex.com/projects/p/django-photologue/>`_.
 The easiest way to help is
 to add new/updated translations there.

-Once you've added translations, you can download a ``.po`` file from Transifex, and add it to your fork of Photologue, so that you can install Photologue from your fork (``pip install -e <url or local file path of your fork>``) and use the translations straight away.

-Then you can either send the maintainer a pull request with the ``.po`` file, or simply do nothing - just before a release any new/updated translations get pulled from Transifex and added to the Photologue project.
+Once you've added translations, give the maintainer a wave and he will pull the updated translations into the master branch, so that you can install Photologue directly from the Github repository (see :ref:`installing-photologue-label`) and use your translations straight away.
+Or you can do nothing - just before a release any new/updated translations get pulled from Transifex and added to the Photologue project.

 New features
 ------------